Cage the Elephant: Tell Me I'm Pretty (2015–2017)

 In January 2016 the band appeared on The Tonight Show Starring Jimmy Fallon and performed "Mess Around".
-On February 7, 2016, the band opened for Metallica at a Super Bowl eve concert in at AT&T Park.
+On February 7, 2016, the band opened for Metallica at a Super Bowl eve concert at AT&T Park.
 They then joined Foals and Silversun Pickups on the "Spring Rock AF 2016" Tour.
 They then went on their own summer headlining tour in support of Tell Me I'm Pretty with Portugal.
 The Man providing support.

 Tell Me I'm Pretty won Best Rock Album at the 59th Annual Grammy Awards on February 12, 2017, marking the band's first Grammy win.
 The album has also been certified gold by the RIAA.

 On July 28, 2017, the band released a live album titled Unpeeled.
 It was recorded while band was on tour during their "live and unpeeled" shows in Los Angeles, Washington DC, Nashville and Knoxville.
 The album included 18 curated songs from past albums and 3 cover songs.
 The band described the acoustic covers accompanied with a string section as "refreshing" and a "change in pace".
 It received high reviews from music critics.